-30.1.2 plot point obs configuration file
+30.1.2 plot_point_obs Configuration File

 The default configuration file for the Plot-Point-Obs tool named PlotPointObsConfig_default can be found in the installed share/met/config directory.
 The contents of the configuration file are described in the subsections below.